dottjt/plastic/chapters/02-work.md

 <!-- Describe Building -->

-Through the bright cellophane interiors of the refurbished lobby and into the preliminary trust of the mind, a variety of wireframe chairs and manufactured see-through resin table, laid the Machine of Profit™ which bore the deceased flesh of a prominent businessman.
+Through the bright cellophane interiors of the refurbished lobby and into the preliminary trust of the mind, a variety of wireframe chairs surrounding a manufactured see-through resin table, laid the Machine of Profit™ which bore the deceased flesh of a prominent businessman.
 Through prayer and worship, the ancient artifact existed to serve purpose to it's subjects, communicating through the extensive network of viridian tubes, abrassive in a retina display of conflicting messages.
 NOW.
 JUMP.
 UP.
 NOW.
 It was the life and blood of the company.
 The candy confectionary company for human waste, states the first div element of our website, hand-crafted in pure HTML by an autistic child with tiny keyboard inputs for fingers.

 <!-- Describe Receptionist -->

 Latching themselves in an entwined ensemble of endless tranquility, an impressive assortment of exotic Pruvian vines which formed into the company's logo.
 A custom wood finish with a bit of slut.
 Below the logo, on an isolated desk ahead, sat the receptionist.
 A messy ball of anxious wool and tangled cat hair, stunned in the bright pink, yellow and orange knitted jumpers she would wear all over her voluptuous body.
 She was a small personality trapped behind a big self-conscious smile, hidden beneath a desecrated tub of Neopolitan ice-cream she left under her bed, conveniently finished without even a trace of dairy to harm a lactose-intolerant child.
 Of course, I also wanted to fuck her too.
 Definitely worth paying to see a cam show, at the very least.

-"Good morning!"
-I shout, trying my best to sound like an all-inclusive trip to Disney Land.
+"Good morning!", I shout, trying my best to sound like an all-inclusive trip to Disney Land.

 "You know it's like, mid-afternoon, right?"
 Fuck.
 Just, fuck.
 I suppose it wasn't that bad.
 Maybe she found the aloofness attractive.
 My lovely self, that quirky asian wall-flower to be subtly admired with a nonchalant book on the intricate ironies of organic gardening.
 Perhaps it was an equivocal event to be pre-supposed by a romantic date on a sunset promenade, candle-lit in serene curiosity, followed by a weekend of average uninspired sex.
 Although I highly doubted my desirability as a man.
 No one wants to swipe right on the weird looking pervert licking his lips feverously at the sight of a bucket of chicken.
 Perhaps it was an extension of the self-hate that I felt for myself.
 The paradox of being Asian.
 Our own kind are too racist to fuck each other, yet too demanding to accept anything else than a perfect SAT score.
 I suspected most women were suspicious of Chinese men.
 Filthy chinks with a cushy for refined shirmp paste.